Skip to content

 Call frequency

 Call poll() once per frame.
 It is designed to be cheap when idle (no messages buffered = no work done).
-Calling it more often than once per frame is harmless but unnecessary.
+Each additional call begins a new bounded work cycle and a new adaptive-transport sample, so use extra calls only when intentionally granting more networking work in that frame.

 Command Methods

 All command methods are synchronous.
-They queue an outgoing message that is flushed on the next poll() call.
+They queue an outgoing message that is offered on subsequent poll() calls as readiness and work budgets allow.
 All return Result<(), SignalFishError>.

 Method Description